 Domestic Violence Battery in Florida

-In Florida, the crime of Domestic Violence Battery is defined as the touching or striking of a family member, household member, or domestic partner against their will.
+Under Florida Statute 741.28, the crime of Domestic Violence Battery is defined as the touching or striking of a family member, household member, or domestic partner against their will.

 Domestic violence is a politically charged subject in Florida and is prosecuted aggressively - usually by specially trained prosecutors.